 - Restrict access to cardholder data by business need-to-know, which is achieved when you implement strong access control measures

 - Assign a unique ID to each person with computer access

 - Track and monitor all access to network resources and cardholder data

 - Regularly test security systems and processes

-- Maintain a policy that addresses information security for employees and contractors
+- Maintain a security policy that addresses information security for employees and contractors

-With so many requirements, building a PCI compliant data security infrastructure can be a daunting task for small and medium-sized businesses, and additional engineers are often hired to supplement in-house resources.
+With so many requirements, building a PCI compliant information security infrastructure can be a daunting task for small and medium-sized businesses, and additional engineers are often hired to supplement in-house resources.